ovidiubute/github-search-web-app/README.md

 ### `yarn start`

+This app uses the GitHub GraphQL API, and requires a [Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
+During development you need to inject this as an environment variable:

+`REACT_APP_GITHUB_TOKEN=<your-personal-github-token>`

-Runs the app in the development mode.<br />
+Once you do that you may run the command to run the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />